gailweiss/lm-springboard/README.md

 ## Define Synthetic Dataset

 You can define a synthetic task by implementing and "registering" a function generating random samples for that task in `data/syntheticdata.py`.
 Decorate the function with `@registered` to register it, you will then be able to call that task by the name of this function.
 See e.g. `copy` and `histogram` in `data/syntheticdata.py` for examples.
+Note that, as implemented here, synthetic tasks only work with char-level tokenizers.
+You will have to explicitly change this behaviour if you want something else.

 # Customising